 October 21, 2008 –

-MAYETTA: A ceremony was performed yesterday by We-Ta-Se American Legion Post #410 to recognize a M110A2 Howitzer military cannon that has been placed on the reservation.
+MAYETTA: A ceremony was performed yesterday by We-Ta-Se American Legion Post #410 to recognize a M110A2 Howitzer military cannon that has been placed on the common land.
 The cannon will sit in front of the We-TA-Se building on K Road as a historic memorial display to veterans of war.

 The ceremony began at 12:30 p.m. in the parking lot of the Prairie Band Casino & Resort where the cannon was staged before it was transported to its final resting place.
 A group of American Legion riders, PBP Emergency Services personnel and We-Ta-Se members all escorted the cannon on 150 Road west to U.S. Highway 75 north and then back west on 158 Road to K Road.
 The entourage then turned south and ended their journey in front of We-Ta-Se headquarters.
 Shortly thereafter, the cannon was moved on to the display pad by a PBPN Road & Bridge crew and a military ceremony followed.
 Several tribal members, PBPN employees and invited military veterans attended the event.
 Topeka television stations also covered the event which appeared on their newscasts last night.